 I like to use my sewing machine to create my work, but I also enjoy making felt by hand.
-I love challenging myself to create 3D structures and incorporate unusual materials.
 I am thrifty with my resources and often use recycled fabrics, papers and salvaged beads in my work.

 To stay up to date with what I’m doing, please follow me on social media – links are below – or my blog (which I promise to update more regularly than of late!)
 You can also contact me directly here.